wandwramp/wsim/README.md

 On first open, two windows will appear: The main board, and the first serial port.
 This serial port is used for communication with WRAMPmon.
 Type `?` for help, or simply run `load` to upload a program file.
-Dragging an .srec into the serial port window will send it, even though the prompt tells you to press CTRL-A S. You can also press CTRL-A to open the `Send File` dialog.
+Dragging an .srec into the serial port window will send it, or you can press CTRL-A to open the `Send File` dialog and browse for your .srec file.
 Typing `go` after a file is loaded will run it.

-The board's physical ports can be interacted with using the main window, and the tick boxes at the bottom of the window will open other useful windows.
+The board's physical interfaces can be interacted with using the main window, and the tick boxes at the bottom of the window will open other useful windows.
 See the Debugging section below for more details.